 The Bite of the Brown Recluse Spider

 Now that we know more about what the recluse looks like, where it lives, and what it eats, let’s get to the spider bite.
-We want to know whether the bite is dangerous to humans and what kind of symptoms occur from it.
+We want to know whether the bite is dangerous to humans and what symptoms occur from it.

 Is the Bite Dangerous?